seveneightn9ne/hashpass/readme.md

 * *Follows Kerckhoff's principle.* That is, the system should be secure even if everything about the system, except the key, is public knowledge.
 * *Available anywhere.* I don't want to have to install LastPass before I can even log in to my Google account on a new computer.
-Every linux machine should have the capability of telling me any of my passwords given the secret key I keep in my head.
+Given a new device, I should have my passwords with minimal setup, using only the information I keep in my head.

+  Orignally I thought that this meant using only available-everywhere schemes, such as a common hashing algorithm.
+However, usually when you need a password you are also connected to the internet.
+So I think it's ok to have something available online that you can use (as long as that doesn't compromise security).

 ## The scheme
 * You have a secret key, which is a Good Password (long and random).
 You have